Ganza-Kevin-Murinda/Hospital-Information-System/README.md

     ```
     DB/
     ├── hospital_information_system_scripts.sql
+    ├── sample_data.sql
    ```
 3. Create an `.env` file to store the DB credentials in Java
 4. Run the Java application to perform CRUD operations

 ---